RalleyD/walking_with_DRLs/doc/rl-dissertation-report.md

 SHEN, X., 2024.
 Comparison of DDPG and TD3 Algorithms in a Walker2D Scenario.
 Atlantis Press International BV, pp.148

 STAPELBERG, B. and K.M.
 MALAN, 2020.
 A survey of benchmarking frameworks for reinforcement learning.
 South African Computer Journal, 32(2), 258–292

+TENSORFLOW, 2023.
+Using TensorBoard in Notebooks [viewed 03 September 2025].
+Available from: https://www.tensorflow.org/tensorboard/tensorboard_in_notebooks

 WAN, Y., D. KORENKEVYCH and Z. ZHU, 2025.
 An Empirical Study of Deep Reinforcement Learning in Continuing Tasks.